 (2) Where a qualified contributor to whom subsection (1) relates has ceased to contribute as a qualified contributor, and thereafter re-enters the service, he shall be deemed to be a person entering the service after the commencement of this Act; he shall not be entitled to claim any further benefit in respect of his previous service, but he may elect to contribute to the Fund as a contributor under section 32.

-[Section 74 8 amended by No. 49 of 1996 s.
+[Section 74 8 amended: No. 49 of 1996 s.
 64.]

 75. Payment of pension instalments